Back

 Maternity Leave

-Pregnant employees are entitled to 140 days of maternity leave in Estonia, which can start at the earliest 70 days before the due date and has a minimum of 30 days.
+Pregnant employees are entitled to 140 calendar days of maternity leave in Estonia, which can start at the earliest 70 calendar days before the due date and has a minimum of 30 days.

 Maternity leave is compensated at one 100% of average earnings calculated based on employment in the previous calendar year with no upper limit on payments.
 The minimum wage of 654 EUR per month is paid to mothers who had not worked in the last calendar year but then worked before the child’s birth.